-- → How much ownership do the coworkers feel? - → How have young people and youth workers participated and been involved in the design, operations, management? - → Do the youngsters of the community have specific responsibilities about the activities?
+- $\rightarrow$ How much ownership do the coworkers feel? - $\rightarrow$ How have young people and youth workers participated and been involved in the design, operations, management? - $\rightarrow$ Do the youngsters of the community have specific responsibilities concern the activities?

-Define the members that shapes the culture (frontrunners)

-There are always a few people within your community who like to think along about the space, programming, rules, interventions, etc. Make sure you work with a group that is representative of the rest of the community.
+Define the members that shape the culture (frontrunners) There are always a few people within your community who like to think along about the space, programming, rules, interventions, etc. Make sure you work with a group that is representative of the rest of the community.
 It could be interesting to give this responsibility to the youngsters involved in your space.

-Then, define your responsibility and of your members
+Then, define your responsibility and that of your members.

-- A → You create the setting (invitation, agenda, facilitation) - B → You facilitate the outcome (you help the members to help themselves) - C → You keep members accountable - $D \rightarrow$ Let go of the outcome.
+$A \rightarrow$ You create the setting (invitation, agenda, facilitation) $B \rightarrow$ You facilitate the outcome (you help the members to help themselves)

+- $C \rightarrow$ You keep members accountable - $D \rightarrow$ Let go of the outcome.
 Whatever happens should happen.